thoughtspot/thoughtspot.github.io/_reference/api/metadata-api.md

 ## Get object headers

-Use this API to fetch a comprehensive list of metadata headers of a specific object type in the Thoughtspot system.
+Use the `/tspublic/v1/metadata/listobjectheaders` API to fetch a comprehensive list of metadata headers of a specific object type in the Thoughtspot system.

 ### Resource URL
 ```